OctopusDeploy/docs/docs/administration/managing-users-and-teams/auditing.md

 ### Viewing Audit Logs

-To grant a user access to audit logs you can make use of a built in User Role that contains **EventView**.
-All project related user roles contain it. **EventView** can also be scoped to narrow down which audit information a user can see, example it can be restricted to specific Projects or Environments.
+To grant a user access to audit logs you can make use of a built-in User Role that contains **EventView**.
+All project related user roles contain it. **EventView** can also be scoped to narrow down which audit information a user can see, for example, it can be restricted to specific Projects or Environments.
 Learn more about [managing users and teams](/docs/administration/managing-users-and-teams/index.md).

 In **Octopus 2019.1** we removed **AuditView** in an effort to simplify permissions so only **EventView** is now required.